 In terms of the nature of the litigation in both High Courts, more than half of the cases were related to compensation.
 It would be fair to conclude that inadequate compensation under the 1894 Act compelled landowners to litigate.
 One of the main reasons for creating a new legal regime for land acquisition was inadequate compensation and insufficient coverage of persons dependant on the land.
-Landowners were dissatisfied with the quantum of compensation due to a culture of payment of less than the market value for compensation, exacerbated by inaccurate land records and the unavailability of true market values due to rampant undervaluation of sale deeds.
+Landowners were dissatisfied with the quantum of compensation due to a culture of payment of less than the market value for compensation, exacerbated by inaccurate land records and the unavailability of true market values.
+Collectors in some cases relied on circle rates rather than values in registered sale deeds, leading to undervaluation of the land being acquired.
 This dissatisfaction was enough for them to litigate on the issue for years.

 The 2013 Act increased the compensation to twice the market value in rural areas and four times the market in urban areas.
 Moreover, the 2013 Act also provides for rehabilitation and resettlement awards.
 These awards include the provision of a constructed house in place of the house lost through the acquisition of land.
 It also provides in certain cases for the grant of land in place of the land acquired.
 Although the low volume of cases before the high courts under the 2013 Act could indicate that compensation is sufficient under the 2013 Act it is too early to conclude if the sufficiency of compensation under the 2013 Act has reduced the propensity to litigate.

 The volume of compensation-related litigation is also a factor of whether courts are routinely increasing compensation, thus incentivising litigation.
-The Bombay High Court enhanced compensation in over 46% of the compensation-related cases before it, while the Karnataka High Court allowed enhancements in 62.79% of the compensation-related cases before it.
-This clearly reinforced the notion of the land losers that approaching courts over their case would provide a better outcome than merely accepting the award of the Collector.
-A further incentive to refer awards to the district courts is because courts have to award an
+The Bombay High Court enhanced compensation in over 46% of the compensationrelated cases before it, while the Karnataka High Court allowed enhancements in 62.79% of the compensation-related cases before it.
+This clearly reinforced the assumption of the land losers that approaching courts over their case would provide a better outcome than merely accepting the award of the Collector.
+A further incentive to refer awards to the district courts is because courts have to award an amount equal to 12% of the market value to the litigant for the period from the date of notification to the date of taking possession of the land.
+The 2013 Act has a similar provision, thus maintaining the incentive to litigate.